25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

    - API or mobile-first mindset
    - Benefits: takes advantage of new technologies and architectures and may reinvigorate the team
-   - Drawback: often requires massive uppfront investment before any Benefits appear
+   - Drawback: often requires massive upfront investment before any Benefits appear

 3. Facade Strategy: replacing piece by piece

    - Benefit: ideal for legacy systems as the application is always functional
-   - Drawback: multiple mindsts in the system
+   - Drawback: multiple mindsets in the system
    - Drawback: hard to replicate behaviour for a full one-on-one conversion

 ## OpenAPI